 Full Length LSAT Course

-- The complete five-volume set of TestMasters coursebook and practice tests delivered free via courier, including licensed use of over 9000 actual LSAT questions
+- The complete set of TestMasters coursebook and practice tests delivered free via courier, including licensed use of over 9000 actual LSAT questions

 - Access to the best LSAT preparation methods and techniques in the world

 - Written or video explanations for every logic game, line reference notes for each reading comp passage, and written, video or audio explanations for many logical reasoning questions